biologyangel/analysis-of-gene-data/README.md

 ## Project Description

 This project is a beginner-level exercise in applying core Python programming concepts to simulate a basic biological data analysis task.
-Using a hardcoded list of hypothetical gene lengths, the Python script iterates through the data, applies conditional checks, calculates summary statistics, and extracts data points that meet specific criteria.
+Using a list of hypothetical gene lengths, the Python script iterates through the data, applies conditional checks, calculates summary statistics, and extracts data points that meet specific criteria.
 It demonstrates foundational data processing steps relevant to working with genomic datasets.

 ## Features and Analysis Performed